T

 neighborhood

-Wander through the labyrinthine medieval streets of Barcelona's historic heart.
-Discover hidden plazas, ancient Roman walls, and the impressive Barcelona Cathedral.
+Wander through the labyrinthine streets of Barcelona's oldest neighborhood.
+Discover hidden plazas, the Barcelona Cathedral, and remnants of the Roman city walls.

 2. Midday